juancarlospaco/faster-than-requests/README.md

 **Arguments:**
 - `list_of_urls` A list of the remote URLs, list type, required.
 Objects inside the list must be string type.
+- `threads` Passing `threads = True` uses Multi-Threading, `threads = False` will Not use Multi-Threading, omitting it will Not use Multi-Threading.

 Examples:
 - `list_of_urls = ["http://example.com/foo", "http://example.com/bar"]`